cc32d9/cc32d9_ideas_for_EOSIO/README.md

 # Ideas and designs for EOS

-This is a collection of my ideas and designs for blockhain siftware. mostly based in EOSIO blockchain.
+This is a collection of my ideas and designs for EOSIO blockhain applications.

 Each design is placed in a separate document in this repository.

 ## Blockchain timestamps

-The below listed transactions are timestamping the documents in this repository.
+The transactions listed below are timestamping the documents in this repository.